Legion Lost: Volume 2 / The New 52

-In "The Culling", they are dropped into battle with the Teen Titans; initially, they believe each other to be enemies, but they end up teaming up to escape Harvest, who uses technology from the Legion's time.
+In "The Culling", the Legion are dropped into battle with the Teen Titans; initially, they believe each other to be enemies, but they end up teaming up to escape Harvest, who uses technology from the Legion's time.
 The team recognizes Bart Allen, who is apparently a criminal in the future.
 Chameleon Girl is revealed to be an agent of Echo, a branch of the Science Police, with a secret mission in the present.
 Tellus is revealed to know the Hypertaxis pathogen would essentially become inert in the present time.
 Harvest also claims that he manipulated the Legion into sending them back in time.
-After fighting with Harvest, the team finds a Time Bubble, which they use to travel back to the past.
+After fighting with Harvest, the team finds a Time Bubble, which they use to return to their time.

+Responding to a beacon, the Legion finds a member of the Science Police, Nathaniel Adym, who has come to the present to assign a new mission to the team.
+In the same moment, Wildfire crashes down from the sky, and the team is attacked by Daggor, who plants a world-killer machine.
+Lacking firepower, Adym sends a distress signal to Echo agent Jocelyn Lure, who arrives with Superboy, Caitlin Fairchild, and Ridge.
+Harvest and his henchmen arrive to fight Daggor, as well as activating a hypnotic trigger on Superboy, making him go out of control.
+Adym plans to use his Time Bubble to travel back an hour and set off a bomb, which would destroy half of the continent but stop Daggor's machine and save the future.
+Gates and his past self work together to send Daggor, Thrax, and Adym's bomb into a distant sun.

 Aftermath

 The Legionnaires are stranded in the 21st century until Brainiac 5 calls them to battle Infinitus in Justice League United.
 At the end of the story, the group returns to the 31st century.